Snakemake workflows

 Typically, the following steps would be performed:

-1. Prepare a list of files for indexing.
+1. Prepare a list of input files (or a directory).

 An example invocation: